abarbanell/limitless-garden/dokku.md

 $ dokku letsencrypt myapp
 ```

 - now you have an app which can be deployed to.
-So you go on your development system and connect git to a remote push
+So you go on your development system and connect git to a remote:

 ```
 $ git remote add dokku dokku@dokku.me:lg